-Under the Further Education and Training Act 2014, it is a requirement of recognition and continued recognition as a group training organisation (GTO) that organisations are compliant against the National Standards for Group Training Organisations (PDF, 64KB).
+Under the Further Education and Training Act 2014, it is a requirement of recognition and continued recognition as a group training organisation (GTO) that organisations are compliant against the National Standards for Group Training Organisations.

-The Department of Employment, Small Business and Training has developed audit arrangements for Queensland based on the requirements of the National Standards for Group Training Organisations (PDF, 64KB).
+The Department of Employment, Small Business and Training has developed audit arrangements for Queensland based on the requirements of the National Standards for Group Training Organisations.

 The department has prepared the following information on audit procedures and requirements to assist organisations wishing to be recognised as GTOs in this state.

 The National Standards provides a framework that promotes national consistency and quality in the provision of group training services in Australia.